Home > Positioning > Persons > Brandom

 Where Brandom stops

 Brandom’s picture is anthropocentric.
 The apparatus — commitment, entitlement, scorekeeping — is built around discursive practice: beings who can give and ask for reasons.
 It does not obviously extend to relational activity below or beyond the discursive.
-Cellular signalling, gravitational binding, the trace a footprint leaves in mud — these meet the SPLectrum seed’s conditions for language (P0, P1) but have no apparatus of commitment and entitlement.
-P4 keeps this honest: Brandom’s account is load-bearing for one important class of languages, not the whole story.
-Other languages do relational work without the discursive apparatus, and they have equal standing in principle.
+Cellular signalling, gravitational binding, the trace a footprint leaves in mud — these are relational, but they have no apparatus of commitment and entitlement.
+Whether his account is load-bearing for one important class of relational activity or for relational activity in general is a question the framework does not address.

 Key works